-Natural gas is currently produced from both conventional and unconventional (tight gas) sandstone reservoirs in onshore leases and licences on the TBNG JV lands.
-Gas sales from these lands in Q3 2016 averaged 5.9 MMcf/d (gross) or 2.3 MMcf/d (net).
+Natural gas is currently produced from both conventional and unconventional (tight gas) sandstone reservoirs in the leases and licences on the TBNG JV lands.
+Gas sales from the TBNG JV lands in 2016 averaged 7.5 MMcf/d (gross) or 3.0 MMcf/d (net).
 Oil and natural gas liquids sales totalled 13 bbl/d (gross) or 5 bbl/d (net).
 Average realized prices for Valeura’s gas sales from the TBNG JV lands were $9.46 per Mcf in 2016.

-In Q3 2016, approximately 65% of the natural gas produced from the TBNG JV lands was conventional shallow gas produced from approximately 65 wells.
+As at December 31, 2016, approximately 60% of the natural gas produced from the TBNG JV lands was conventional shallow gas produced from approximately 65 wells.
 Shallow gas is produced from Tertiary-aged stacked sands in the Danismen and Osmancik formations at relatively shallow depths of 500 to 1,500 metres.
 The gas, which is composed primarily of methane, is gathered, dehydrated and compressed in owned facilities and distributed on an owned sales line network directly to more than 55 light industry customers.
-TransAtlantic manages the marketing arrangements on behalf of the parties under the joint venture operating agreement.
+TBNG manages the marketing arrangements on behalf of the parties under the joint venture operating agreement.

-2014: 21 well workovers, two well re-entry fracs in the Osmancik formation and six new exploration and development vertical wells (including one sidetrack) (gross) drilled on new Osmanli area 3D seismic; and
+2014: 21 well workovers, two well re-entry fracs in the Osmancik formation and six new exploration and development vertical wells (including one sidetrack) (gross) drilled on new Osmanli area 3D seismic.

 Opportunities exist to ramp-up the shallow, conventional gas exploration and development program, as planned by Valeura in 2017.
-In particular, new 3D seismic has assisted in identifying new gas exploration play types and subsequent drilling in the second half of 2014 and early 2015 resulted in a significant boost to shallow gas volumes at the time.
-When the TBNG JV assets were acquired, approximately 3,500 kilometres of legacy 2D seismic was available on the onshore lands in the Thrace Basin but no 3D seismic had been shot.
+In particular, new 3D seismic has assisted in identifying new gas exploration play types.
 The initial acquisition of 413 square kilometres of new 3D seismic in the Tekirdag and Hayrabolu areas was completed in mid-October 2011 and positioned a ramp-up of deeper, tight gas drilling and selected shallow gas drilling in the second quarter of 2012.
 In the third and fourth quarters of 2013, an additional 232 square kilometers of 3D seismic was acquired in the Osmanli area and merged with the Tekirdag area 3D seismic to provide coverage over a contiguous area of more than 400 square kilometres.